Scottrade review: Low fees and strong customer service

 The commonly held belief is that you can get either quality or affordability, but not both.
 Scottrade largely contradicts this with its low fees and accolades for customer service.
-In both 2013 and 2014, the firm had the highest ranking for self-directed investor satisfaction, according to J.D.
+In 2016, the firm had the highest ranking for self-directed investor satisfaction, account information and trading charges and fees, according to J.D.
 Power.

 Scottrade has several offerings that make it attractive to individual investors: